bsaikiran618/cpp-pong/README.txt

  	Hi There!

-	This project is a clone of the popular game 'Pong' ,originally created by Alan Alcorn and released in 1972.
+	This project is a close clone of the popular game 'Pong' ,originally created by Alan Alcorn and released in 1972.
 	The game is written entirely in c++ using the popular Simple DirectMedia Layer2(SDL2) library.
 	No game engines were used in the making of this game.
 	The motivation for this game was to explore game development from scratch.

 	DISCLAIMER: The game is not perfect!
 There are glitches and bugs.
-Feel free to explore the source and possibly try to fix some bugs.
+Feel free to explore the source and possibly try to fix the bugs.

 										      !IMPORTANT!